The Essential Guide to Virtual Training in 2024

 Virtual training, however, provides a more accessible and varied way to help your employees grow into their future career paths.
 With more options for employees, you can customize training plans to specific competency gaps and find more ways to reinforce the most critical skills for your employees.

 Virtual training presents plenty of opportunities for better employee growth and development.

 But that doesn’t mean virtual training is without its challenges.

 In general, corporate learning faces some negative perceptions.
 Employees may feel training doesn’t connect to their actual work.
 Or, heavy workloads and poor time management may leave employees without an hour or more to dedicate to a live training session.

-In 2023, virtual training must overcome these general training challenges and its own set of issues unique to a remote setting.
+Virtual training must overcome these general training challenges and its own set of issues unique to a remote setting.
 Here are some of the main challenges you’ll need to overcome as you develop your virtual training plan:

 - Flexible and hybrid work settings: Although remote teams bring plenty of benefits to many companies, the range of working environments makes it difficult to create consistent training approaches.
 Variations in schedules and time zones could make live virtual training near impossible for some companies.